derektypist/project-euler-052/README.md

 **Getting Started**

 Enter a whole number between 2 and 6 and select the Submit Button.
+Unless you have made an invalid input, you will see the number entered (n) as well as the smallest positive integer multiplied by {2,3,...,n} containing the same digits.
+Select the Reset Button to clear the information or to start again.

 **User Stories**